 Gratuitous Foreign Language: Niffenegger occasionally has Henry use the phrase "und so weiter", which means "and so on" in German.
 However, on at least one occasion she misspells it as "und so wiete", which means "and so [???]" (wiete isn't even a word in German).

 Human Resources: In the book, Clare asks Henry if the rumor that his library has a rare book that was bound in human skin is true, and he says yes.
 This sets up things up for a great line later, when a fellow librarian tells Henry that his boss wants to see him, and that the (angry) boss "looks like he wants to rebind The Chronicles of Nawat Wuzeer Hyderabed."

-I Hate Past Me: Played with.
-Henry gets annoyed with both past and future versions of himself when they complicate his life.
+I Hate Past Me: Henry gets annoyed with both past and future versions of himself when they complicate his life.

 In the Blood: Henry and Clare's daughter also has fits of chrono-displacement, but unlike her father, she can exert a degree of control over them.

 I Will Wait for You: Clare.
 All the time.
 There isn't much else she can do, under the circumstances.